The Benefits of Yoga for Dementia Patients

 Can Dementia Be Cured Naturally?

-As no treatment or single solution for dementia is discovered yet, therefore, it is very difficult to answer this question.
+As there is no treatment or single solution for dementia, it is very difficult to answer this question.
 However, several natural medicines, including Ginkgo Biloba, Omega-3 fatty acids, Ginseng, and Vitamins B12 and B9 can benefit those who are suffering from dementia.

 So, what else can you do to help your loved one if natural supplements aren’t the most effective technique for preventing dementia?
 Several studies have been conducted to evaluate the efficacy of yoga for preventing the growth of dementia or other memory loss symptoms, but can yoga truly help with dementia?

 Do you believe yoga can reduce the risk of dementia or Alzheimer’s problem?
-Medical scientists from many research have discovered that meditation and yoga practice can help decrease stress hormones in the body.
+Medical scientists from many research have discovered that meditation and yoga practice along with the right assisted living can improve the quality of life in seniors.

 This is important because stress hormones may create inflammation and have a deleterious influence on crucial brain areas that govern memory and cognition, such as the hippocampus.